opendatacube/datacube-core/docs/architecture/metadata_index.rst

 More commonly, to do this in Python, every dataset record is retrieved which is a very memory and CPU intensive operation.

-This is an important feature for apps such as `datacube-wms` and `cubedash` that need to know the entire bounds for sensibly displaying the user interface.
+This is an important feature for apps such as `datacube-ows` and `cubedash` that need to know the entire bounds for sensibly displaying the user interface.

 Replication